 We assess that the threat of kidnapping is highest in

 Afghanistan, Algeria, Chad, Egypt, Iraq, Libya, Malaysia (eastern Sabah), Mali, Mauritania, Niger, Nigeria, the southern Philippines, Somalia, Syria, Tunisia and Yemen.
-See under 'Particular areas of concern' below.
+See 'Areas of particular concern' below.

 There are parts of other countries where Australians are also at threat of kidnapping.
 These are detailed in the